-Where iRig KEYS is particularly unique is in its ability to connect directly to a 30-pin Dock Connector, eliminating the need for the separate $29 Apple iPad Camera Connection Kit to connect to an iPad via USB, and also thereby offering compatibility with Dock Connector-based iPhones and iPod touches.
-The use of a proprietary 7-pin DIN to Dock Connector cable is a slight concern in this regard, but at two feet should be long enough for most purposes. iRig KEYS is also not externally powered, and instead draws a small amount of power from the connected iOS device, although it automatically turns itself off in order to save power unless a Core MIDI compliant app is running.
-The obvious disadvantage here is that since the Dock Connector is being used to interface with the iRig KEYS, external power cannot be connected at the same time, which may be an issue for users planning for longer sessions.
+Where iRig Keys is particularly unique is in its ability to connect directly to a 30-pin Dock Connector, eliminating the need for the separate $29 Apple iPad Camera Connection Kit to connect to an iPad via USB, and also thereby offering compatibility with Dock Connector-based iPhones and iPod touches.
+The use of a proprietary 7-pin DIN to Dock Connector cable is a slight concern in this regard, but at two feet should be long enough for most purposes. iRig Keys is also not externally powered, and instead draws a small amount of power from the connected iOS device, although it automatically turns itself off in order to save power unless a Core MIDI compliant app is running.